RiProG-id/ProgCharge/README.md

 2. Set bypass charging
 3. Set the charging temperature limit.
 4. Exit

 Follow the prompts to configure the charging settings.

 ## Important Note
 Ensure that the default Android fast charging setting is enabled before using ProgCharge.
 This tool is designed to enhance the existing fast charging functionality.

 ## Changelog (v1.0 > v1.5)
-Added temperature limit configuration.
+- Added temperature limit configuration.
-Implemented Compatibility Check for supported features.
+- Implemented Compatibility Check.
-Enabled auto-cancel of installation if unsupported.
+- Implemented auto-cancel of installation.
-Split functionality into two methods: ampere and watt.
+- Split functionality into two methods: ampere and watt.
-Simplified success and error output messages.
+- Simplified success and error output messages.
-Streamlined interface display.
+- Streamlined interface display.
-Added initial value check at startup.
+- Added initial value check at startup.
-Fixed module updater.
+- Fixed module updater.
-Various bug fixes and improvements.
+- Various bug fixes and improvements.

 ### More Information
 **Author:**